South Ostrobothnia Grants

 - Viljo Syrenius fund

 Grant-related enquiries should be sent to email@example.com.
 Enquiries may also be directed to Fund Officer Mika Virkkala and Secretary Tarja Aurell.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications will be announced on May 8th.
+The grant decisions of the January round of applications 2021 were announced on May 8th.
 Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
 The grants can be withdrawn after May 18th.